droonga/droonga.org/reference/commands/column-create/index.md

 ## Abstract {#abstract}

-The `column_create` command creates a new column into the specified table..
+The `column_create` command creates a new column into the specified table.

 This is compatible to [the `column_create` command of the Groonga](http://groonga.org/docs/reference/commands/column_create.html).